teamreflex/LOONA-TV/README.md

 ```shell script
 $ php artisan ltv:playlist PLn2nfuATkZsQzaTPcar9B0vPVO2a59hf5 -r
 ```
-`-r|--reverse` is optional.
-It's to reverse the playlist, so video #1 corresponds to LTV episode #1.
+`-r|--reverse` is to reverse the playlist, so video #1 corresponds to LTV episode #1.

-Note that this does not import LOONA 1/3's "New Zealand Story", nor does it import the LOONA TV Prequel episodes.
+`-c|--create` is to create new Arc to add the given playlist into.
+It will prompt for the name, color and order.
+This is suitable for adding LOONA 1/3's New Zealand Story playlist.

+`-a|--add` is to add each video in a playlist into separate arcs.
+This is suitable for the Prequel series.

 Arcs are stored in `config/episodes.php`, with each arc denoting its episode number range.
 This should probably be periodically updated.